wmeints/effective-llm-applications/manuscript/08-working-with-structured-output.md

 Sideband communication makes for some interesting interaction patterns in applications.
 I love this pattern for chat applications, but I wouldn't use it for workflow-based scenarios.
 You need a lot more infrastructure for sideband communication to work in production, especially when your user base grows beyond a few hundred users.

 I've included the sample code in the [GitHub repository][GH_SAMPLE_CODE] so you can try it and modify it to your needs.
-It doesn't contain any client code, but if you're interested in learning how to use SignalR from a Javascript client, I recommend checking out the [SignalR client documentation][SIGNALR_CLIENT_DOCS]
+It doesn't contain any client code, but if you're interested in learning how to use SignalR from a Javascript client, I recommend checking out the [SignalR client documentation][SIGNALR_CLIENT_DOCS].

 ## Summary